BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/search-for-data.md

 </div>

 Users often prefer to search for datasets using a map interface.
-If such functionality is available, it should be easily discoverable and well integrated with regular searching and filtering methods - users should be able to easily switch between map view and list view on the *[search results page](search-and-results)*.
+When available, ensure it is discoverable and well integrated with regular searching and filtering methods.
+Allow users to easily switch between map view and list view on the *[search results page](search-and-results)*.

 <div class="image-container">